fossabot/config-service/README.md

 3. [Projection builder](db/projection.go)
 4. [Update command generator](db/update.go)
 5. [Cache](db/cached_doc.go) rarely updated and frequently read documents.

+*Note: Most endpoints will not need to use the `db` package directly, even when customized implementation is needed.
+Customized handlers will find most of what's needed to implement customized handlers in the `handlers` package.*

 ## Adding a new document type handler
 - ### Todo List